rundeck/docs/docs/learning/howto/acls/group-project-exec.md

 ## Use Case Description

-Assign a specific Rundeck Group access to only run jobs in a single project.
-It will allow running jobs with project Key Storage entries and against all nodes in the project.
+Assign a specific Rundeck Group access to only run all jobs in a specified project.
+This policy also allows read access to the project Key Storage entries and against all nodes in the project.

 ## Code Description
 Find and replace these values with your own.